NatTuck/khoury-ntuck/courses/2018/09/cs3650/index.md

    scratch.
  - If your new score is higher than the old score, you get your points back.
- - Challenges must be issued within two weeks of the grade being posted to Bottlenose, and before finals week starts.
+ - Challenges must be issued within two weeks of the grade being posted to Bottlenose, and no later than Tuesday of finals week.

 ### Special Accomodations